cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 So now we have all the information to try to find out which is the painting that generates an ID equal to 6E3E25FC3EBEE6CDF0B383683B261045D3DD52D5D3C106BD5F11FBCAD01C8285 .

-To do this we can try to offline brute force this digest using the same process used by the application source code.
+**To do this we can try to offline brute force this digest using the same process used by the application source code.**

 For this purpose we can use a java class that automates the process using a txt file that contains for each class ( representing a painting) :
-- for each line the name / secret pair or the secret / name pair depending on how they are used in the computeHash function
+- **==for each line the name / secret pair or the secret / name pair depending on how they are used in the computeHash function==**

 Txt file content:
 ```